Bron-Y-Aur Stomp: Composition and recording

 Jimmy Page and Robert Plant wrote "Bron-Y-Aur Stomp" in 1970.
 The song was heavily influenced by a number called "Waggoner's Lad" by Bert Jansch, a Scottish folk musician and founding member of the band Pentangle.
 It is a country music-inflected hoedown, with lyrics about walking in the woods with Plant's blue-eyed Merle dog named Strider.
 Plant reportedly named his dog after Aragorn (often called Strider) from J. R. R. Tolkien's The Lord of the Rings.
 However, there are no explicit references to Tolkien works in "Bron-Y-Aur Stomp".
-In live performance, Robert often shouts "Strider!" at the end of the song.

 The group recorded the song at Headley Grange in 1970, using the Rolling Stones Mobile Studio.
 They completed it at Island Studios in London, and Ardent Studios in Memphis, Tennessee.
 Guitarist Jimmy Page used an acoustic guitar, drummer John Bonham played spoons and castanets, and bassist John Paul Jones played a double bass.